DORAEMON: Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation: Experiments

 \subsection{Methods Comparision}

-\paragraph{End-to-End Methods:} We evaluate our approach on the HM3Dv2 (ObjectNav,val, Table~\ref{tab:combined_comparison} (a)) and HM3Dv1(GOAT, val, Table~\ref{tab:combined_comparison} (b)) with other end-to-end baselines.
+\paragraph{End-to-end Methods:} We evaluate our approach on the HM3Dv2 (ObjectNav,val, Table~\ref{tab:combined_comparison} (a)) and HM3Dv1(GOAT, val, Table~\ref{tab:combined_comparison} (b)) with other end-to-end baselines.
 DORAEMON achieves state-of-the-art performance on both datasets, outperforming other methods by a significant margin.

-\paragraph{Comprehensive Methods Analysis:} To ensure a fair comparison with the above non-End-to-End methods that utilize a discrete action set $\mathcal{A}$: \texttt{move forward} 0.25m, \texttt{turn left/turn right} 30$^\circ$, \texttt{look up/lookdown} 30$^\circ$, \texttt{stop}, and a common 500 steps episode limit, we conduct an additional set of experiments.
+\paragraph{Non-end-to-end methods:} Most methods are non-end-to-end, their reliance on fine-grained discrete actions is a significant departure from natural human behavior, underscoring the superiority of an end-to-end approach.
+To ensure a fair comparison with these methods that utilize a discrete action set $\mathcal{A}$: \texttt{move forward} 0.25m, \texttt{turn left/turn right} 30$^\circ$, \texttt{look up/lookdown} 30$^\circ$, \texttt{stop}, and a common 500 steps episode limit, we conduct an additional set of experiments.
 In these, we normalize our agent's interactions by approximating an equivalent number of standard discrete steps for each of DORAEMON's actions.
+During our experiments, one DORAEMON step $t$ was equivalent to about 9-10 non-end-to-end step $t_n$.